Royal Marine Commandos making their way onto the 'Nan Red' sector of Juno Beach, 6 June 1944.

 • Location: Boulevard Fabian Ware, 14400 Bayeux

-On Friday 6th June, the Royal British Legion and Commonwealth War Graves Commission will hold a Service of Commemoration at Bayeux War Cemetery to commemorate the 81st Anniversary of the D-Day Landings.
+The Royal British Legion and the Commonwealth War Graves Commission will hold a Service of Commemoration at Bayeux War Cemetery, marking the 82nd anniversary of the D‑Day Landings.

-We welcome the general public and members of the town of Bayeux to watch.
+We welcome the general public and residents of Bayeux to watch.
 Seats will be reserved for invited guests.
-Any available seats will be offered on a first come first served basis.
-If you have cannot stand for a long period of time, please speak to a member of our team onsite to assist you.
+Any seats will be offered on a first come first served basis.
+If you cannot stand for a long period of time, please speak to a member of our team onsite who will be able to assist you.

 The service will be held with the support of the Prefecture of the Calvados and the Town of Bayeux.